gromnitsky/windows-iso-url/README.md

 https://www.youtube.com/watch?v=5jnmDNxSiAo

-There are some scripts on Github that supposedly do the similar job, but I believe this one is the smallest:
+There are some scripts on GitHub that supposedly perform a similar job, but I believe this one is the smallest:

 ~~~
 $ grep -Ev '^#|^$' windows-iso-url | wc -l